appventure-nush/appventure-website/README.md

 \[Deployment: [docker-compose.yml](https://github.com/appventure-nush/infrastructure/blob/master/setup-scripts/main-website.yml) | [registry (website)](https://appventure.nushigh.edu.sg/registry/#/appventure-website) | [registry (api)](https://appventure.nushigh.edu.sg/registry/#/appventure-api)\]

+> Backstory: The current version of the website uses Jekyll and a submission portal that pushes to Git.
+However, on our new setup, none of the services should have push access to GitHub, and anyway it is better to move to a proper CMS so that we can add additional sections to the website without Jekyll hackery.
+Hence, due to my obsession with Go and APIs, here we are.

 The AppVenture website is a Go webapp that generates pages out of static [templates](templates/) and JSON data obtained from the API.
 It also serves the static files in the [assets](assets/) folder.

 * `api.go`: A thin wrapper to perform requests to the API